-- an actual basis, - an as adjusted basis to reflect the Company's borrowings under our revolving credit facility in April 2019 to fund the acquisitions of Athena and Syntonic, and - an as adjusted basis after giving effect to this offering of shares of common stock, excluding the estimated underwriting discount and offering expenses, and assuming no exercise of the underwriters' option to purchase additional shares.
+- an actual basis, - an as adjusted basis to reflect the Company's borrowings under our revolving credit facility in April 2019 to fund the acquisitions of Athena and Syntonic, and - an as adjusted basis after giving effect to this offering of shares of common stock, after deducting the underwriting discount and estimated offering expenses, and assuming no exercise of the underwriters' option to purchase additional shares.

-We have estimated that the gross proceeds of this offering, without giving effect to the underwriters' option to purchase additional shares, excluding the estimated underwriting discount and offering expenses, will be approximately \$414.0 million.
+We have estimated that the gross proceeds of this offering, without giving effect to the underwriters' option to purchase additional shares, excluding the estimated underwriting discount, will be approximately \$364.7 million.